Bharath-123113/weather-aggregation-api/README.md

 🔐 API Configuration Setup
 For Reviewers/Users:
-The application.properties file is excluded from Git for security reasons.
-To run this application, please create your own configuration file:
+In application.properties file api keys is excluded from Git for security reasons.
+To run this application, please create your own api keys:

-Step 1: Create Configuration File
-Create src/main/resources/application.properties with the following content:

-server.port=8080
-spring.cache.cache-names=weather,forecast,locations
-logging.level.com.weatherapi=INFO

 # Real API Configuration
 weather.api.openweather.key=your_api_key